Study at LAU

 “Through the Buddy Program, I am able to support international students to have a great journey at LAU by introducing them to our culture and showing them the beauty of our country”.

-Meet Anhal Kozhaya, a senior in political science and international affairs student with a minor in legal studies.
-His hobbies include partying, cycling, adventures, public speaking, and community service.
+Meet Joelle Al Kaasamani, a political science and international affairs student with a minor in multimedia journalism.
+Her hobbies include history, dancing, basketball, and engaging in lively interactions.

 Meet Maria Daher, a psychology student minoring in political science and gender studies at the Beirut campus.
 Her hobbies include dancing, hiking, camping, judo and traveling.